Estimated reading time: 5 minutes

 To effectively manage church finances, you need to understand tax laws.

-Because the laws can be complex, and not always easy to understand, churches occasionally do things inadvertently that can be problematic.
+Laws can be complex and not always easy to understand.
+This results in churches occasionally doing things inadvertently that can be problematic.

 1. Compensation and Benefits

 People who work for churches do so because of a calling and should be compensated fairly for what they do.

 The first step in compensation management is to develop a compensation strategy for your church.
 This strategic blueprint will guide all compensation decision-making and take the guesswork out of pay and benefits.

 To determine fair pay, churches have a duty to do the same type of benchmarking for pay and benefits as other organizations.

 For instance, salaries for small churches are typically lower than those of mega-churches simply because of the size and complexity of the organization.
 Compensation comparisons are based on annual giving and membership.